kwellys/jt/src/pages/index.md

     occupation: Project Manager
     personName: Matthew Donohoe
     review: >-
-      Our product at PointCare was in need of a major design transformation essentially converting the design from PHP to .NET.
-Additionally, PointCare’s new model would optimize our content administration and our customer front-end reporting.
       Jet Technical was able to work with initial designs and subsequently mitigate a high volume of design gaps and change requests inside of an extremely aggressive timeline.
 Jet Technical remained very committed to stabilizing the product over 3 major releases and remained fair and conscientious on the affordability of their services throughout.
   - company: Ringmaster
     features: ''
     img: /img/1.jpg